alliance-genome/agr_jbrowse_sgd/README.md

    JBrowse's name index, it now is designed to run periodically to get updated yeast GFF3, generate updated track data, update the name index and place new data in the AWS S3 bucket that drives the SGD JBrowse 1 instance.

-3. Dockerfile.namesENV: This is a docker base image that provides AWS command line tools and an installed JBrowse 1 instance (so that JBrowse 1 command line tools like flatfile-to-json and generate-names are available).
-This image file is generic and could be moved to it's own repo.
-It will be published on hub.docker.com.

 # Typical usage